pavandeveloperr/cryptocurrency-dashboard/README.md

 <!-- FEATURES -->

 ## **FEATURES**
-- user can view data on line or bar graphs
+- user can view data visuals through dynamic graphs
 - user can search cryptos
 - user can sort cryptos
 - user can view Live previews of cryptos